 - Social hypermarkets.
 Of course, the boundaries between sites, online stores, and social networks will be diluted, and we will see how goods and services will coexist with people in social networks.
 We’ll easily find ratings and reviews for any product right in social networks.

 - Facebook has begun testing new mobile capabilities for the online sellers – Shopping Feed, a separate product tape, and full-screen interactive ads.
 Both innovations are designed to facilitate the search of products on Facebook and increase the likelihood of purchase.
-Participants in the testing of new functionality will be able to find a commercial feed in the “favorites” section in the mobile app.
+Participants in the testing of new functionality will be able to find a commercial feed in the “favourites” section in the mobile app.

 - The world-scale entertainment.
 Shortly, we’ll see huge shows, in which a mix of graphics, technology, and performances of pop stars will rise to incredible shows, and you can pay a few dollars to be a part of it online.